yogonwa/NobelLM/IMPLEMENTATION_PLAN.md

 - RAG pipeline to answer natural language queries using OpenAI
 - Streamlit UI to enter questions and display answers
 - Public deployment of MVP demo via Hugging Face Spaces
+- **Extract and clean Nobel Lecture transcript and title for each laureate**

 ### Out-of-Scope (MVP)
 - All other Nobel categories (added in Phase 5b)